Injecting Insight Into HMOs with Our Annual HMO Survey

 PacifiCare: As of December 31, 2011, our commercial medical loss ratio for PacifiCare of California is 85.4 percent.
 The administrative ratio is 7 percent.

 Aetna: Yes, Aetna Health of CA Inc is accredited and has got Quality Plus distinction in Care Management, Physician and Hospital Quality.

-Cigna: Yes, our HMO plan has received NCQA’s highest accreditation level of excellent.
+Cigna: Yes, our HMO plan has received NCQA’s accreditation level of “Commendable.”
 In addition, Cigna has earned NCQA’s Physician and Hospital Quality (PHQ) Certification.
 These standards assess how well a plan provides individuals with information about physicians and hospitals in its network to help them make informed health care decisions.
-Cigna has also earned an NCQA quality rating for its health and wellness programs, and all four of our behavioral health care centers nationwide have earned full accreditation from NCQA.
+Cigna has also earned an NCQA quality rating for its health and wellness programs, and all four of our behavioral health care centers nationwide have earned “Full” accreditation from NCQA.
 Cigna also recently received NCQA Patient and Practitioner Oriented Disease Management (DM) Accreditation for asthma, chronic obstructive pulmonary disease, congestive heart failure, coronary artery disease, depression, and diabetes.

 Kaiser Permanente: Yes, we are.
-As of the third quarter of 2012, all of our service areas across the country have NCQA ratings of excellent, their highest possible rating, for our HMO and Medicare lines.
+As of the third quarter of 2013, all of our service areas across the country have NCQA ratings of “Excellent,” their highest possible rating, for our HMO and Medicare lines.